davidmospina/EMLI-2024-Wild-Camera-System/N/README.md

 #Execution Description:
 This script represent the parts of the Drone functionalities, these must be launched when the Drone is started:
-- Launch the script: connect_wifiDB.sh
+- Launch the script: annotation_checker.sh
-- This Script Automatically Launchs: wifi_qualityDB.sh
+- The previous sript automatically Launchs: annotation_performer.sh